WiliTheSParrow/LeVarne_Exercise-1/Readme.md

 ## How to run this project
 * Download ZIP from GitHub repository.
+* Unzip file.
-* Unzip folder and open it in your code editor and run it on localhost server.
+* Open folder in your favourite code editor and run it on localhost server.

 OR

-* go to src folder and run cmd:
+* In the folder go to /src and run cmd:

 ```
 npm install
 ```
-* then
+* then:
 ```
 npm start
 ```